razorpay/blade/packages/blade/src/components/FileUpload/_decisions/decisions.md

 # FileUpload Decisions <!-- omit in toc -->

-Form field used for handling file attachments including the drag-and-drop interaction.
+The `FileUpload` component is used to handle file attachments, including the drag-and-drop interaction.
+It can be used in both controlled and uncontrolled forms.
+Primarily, it is used to upload files to a server or to display a list of uploaded files.

 This document outlines the API details of the `FileUpload` & `FileUploadItem` components, encompassing their structural composition, functional attributes, and visual representation.